dell-cloud-marketplace/docker-spree/README.md

 ### Nginx Configuration

 If you used the volume mapping option as listed in the [Advanced Usage](#advanced-usage), you can directly change the Nginx configuration under **/data/nginx/** on the host.
-A restart of the Nginx server is required once changes have been made.

-* Restart Nginx Configuration
+To restart the configuration, enter the container using [nsenter](https://github.com/dell-cloud-marketplace/additional-documentation/blob/master/nsenter.md), and do:

 ```no-highlight
 supervisorctl restart nginx